Germany: One dead, several hospitalized after sharing a bottle | DW | 14.02.2022

 The 52-year-old from the district of Schwandorf died later that night.

-The rest of the victims were out of immediate danger and undergoing treatment, the Upper Palatinate police said.
+The rest of the victims are out of immediate danger and undergoing treatment, the Upper Palatinate police said.

 It was not immediately clear what caused the symptoms of poisoning.
-The authorities have set up a special commission to look into the case.
+Authorities have set up a special commission to look into the case.

 The police did not reveal the drink the victims had consumed, citing ongoing investigation.